juliusaka/xfc_btms_saev_controller/README.md

 #### subclasses:

 - ChaDepLimCon: Charging Depot with Limit Controller
+- ChaDepMPC:

 ### Vehicle

 an object, as a datastructure for all the vehicle information.
 Has also methods to addEngy and addPower (give Power and duration). can be used in lists to code the queue and charging bays.

+### VehicleGenerator:

+generates vehicles objects based on the outputs of the SimBroker.
+Links vehicleType with their maximum energy.
+Implemented like this, so that vehicle-properties-file isn't loaded repeatedly

 ### Sim Broker
 Object, which provides the BEAM-simulation results to charging station simulation.